ishendrarai/SwiftChat.AI/README.md

 Social media reaches over **5 billion people** globally.
 Yet despite this scale, the platforms most people use daily were not designed with emotional intelligence in mind.
 The core discovery mechanisms — hashtags, engagement loops, and popularity signals — optimise for *time-on-platform* rather than *user well-being*.

-EmotiSocial proposes an architectural shift: **emotion and context should be first-class inputs to content delivery.**
+SwiftChat proposes an architectural shift: **emotion and context should be first-class inputs to content delivery.**

 ---